 By Amy Brennan

 Our long term goal as educators is to teach thinking and independence.
 When I think about independence the words of Peter Johnston echo in my mind, “Teach them to be independent, you are not going to college with them!”
 That day as I listened to Peter Johnston talk about the urgency in teaching independence, I knew that the gradual release model of instruction led students to independence.
-“This week #G2Great Chat series, “Holding Tight to Practices That Matter” put a spotlight on shared reading.
+On February 11, 2016 #G2Great Chat series, “Holding Tight to Practices That Matter” put a spotlight on shared reading.
 As I reflect on our chat, I still hold that idea very tight.
 Shared reading in itself is about a teacher and students reading a text together.
 It is inherently a shared experience, certainly not independent.
 The independence comes later and as a result of all this great work that happens in a shared reading experience.

 During the chat, Joanne Duncan (@joanneduncanjo) tweeted “Collectively our voices grow stronger.”
 That is where the magic happens.
 We give our students opportunities to grow stronger through shared experiences and once they have grown strong enough they are independent.
 That is the goal.